Russia already controls most of Severodonetsk

 The Ukrainian national police reported Monday that attempts to identify the bodies of 1,200 civilians continue to be made throughout the country.

 “This is a long process, quite laborious, because many bodies are in a state of putrefaction,” the head of the National Police, Ihor Klymenko, told Interfax Ukraine.
-“We select the DNA of the relatives who have contacted us through the telephone line, and then we compare the profiles of these relatives with the profiles of the dead, buried, shot, who could not be identified.”
+“We select the DNA of the relatives who have contacted us through the telephone line, and then we compare the profiles of these relatives with the profiles of the dead, buried, shot, who might not be identified.”

 He said police are currently investigating the deaths of more than 12,000 civilians across the country.